bengarrett/RetroTxt/docs/src/index.md

         Open a new tab with the address of the Extensions feature.

-        ``` title="Extensions address"
+        ``` title="Extensions Details address"
         chrome://extensions
         ```

         1. In the Extensions tab, toggle **Developer mode**
-        1. Click the **Load unpacked** button
+        2. Click the **Load unpacked** button
-        1. Navigate to the local directory containing the RetroTxt source code and select OK
+        3. Navigate to the local directory containing the RetroTxt source code and select OK

         ![Chrome extensions developer mode](../assets/source_code-chrome.png)